PaulCapestany/toy-service/README.md

 - **[toy-web](https://github.com/paulcapestany/toy-web)**: A planned minimalistic frontend companion, designed as a simple HTML/JS client that interacts with `toy-service`.
 Ideal starting point for designers and frontend-focused contributors.

-### Contributing

-Interested in contributing?
-See `CONTRIBUTING.md` for workflow, commit conventions, and release guidance.
 - **[gitops](https://github.com/paulcapestany/gitops)**: Manages CI/CD (i.e. building and deployment) of the bitiq microservices using GitOps principles.
 Ideal starting point for SREs and infrastructure-focused contributors.

 ## Contributing

-See `TODO.md` for upcoming tasks and `CHANGELOG.md` for past changes.
-Additional contributor details will be provided in `CONTRIBUTING.md` (as per planned TODOs).
+See `CONTRIBUTING.md` for workflow, commit conventions, and release guidance.
+Also check `TODO.md` for upcoming tasks and `CHANGELOG.md` for past changes.

 Fork, clone, and start experimenting.
 We welcome new contributors!